rr-paras-patel/mcp-server-kubernetes/README.md

   - Run Helm operations
     - Install, upgrade, and uninstall charts
     - Support for custom values, repositories, and versions
-- [x] Troubleshooting Prompt (`k8s-troubleshoot`)
+- [x] Troubleshooting Prompt (`k8s-diagnose`)
   - Guides through a systematic Kubernetes troubleshooting flow for pods based on a keyword and optional namespace.
 - [x] Non-destructive mode for read and create/update-only access to clusters

 ## Prompts

-The MCP Kubernetes server includes specialized prompts to assist with common operations.
+The MCP Kubernetes server includes specialized prompts to assist with common diagnostic operations.

-### k8s-troubleshoot Prompt
+### k8s-diagnose Prompt

 This prompt provides a systematic troubleshooting flow for Kubernetes pods.
 It accepts a `keyword` to identify relevant pods and an optional `namespace` to narrow the search.
 The prompt's output will guide you through an autonomous troubleshooting flow, providing instructions for identifying issues, collecting evidence, and suggesting remediation steps.